HalilDeniz/Dosinator/Readme.md

 - `spoof_ip`: Spoof IP address (default: None).
 - `data`: Custom data string to send.

+## Disclaimer

+The usage of the Dosinator tool for attacking targets without prior mutual consent is illegal.
+It is the end user's responsibility to obey all applicable local, state, and federal laws.
+The author assumes no liability and is not responsible for any misuse or damage caused by this program.

+By using Dosinator, you agree to use this tool for educational and ethical purposes only.
+The author is not responsible for any actions or consequences resulting from misuse of this tool.

-Please use this tool responsibly and ensure you have the necessary permissions before conducting any tests.
+Please ensure that you have the necessary permissions to conduct any form of testing on a target network.
+Use this tool at your own risk.

 ## Contributing